-Profit maximization vs Wealth maximization is a very common but a very crucial dilemma.
-The financial management has come a long way by shifting its focus from traditional approach to modern approach.
-The modern approach focuses on maximization of wealth rather than profit.
-This gives a longer term horizon for assessment, making way for sustainable performance by businesses.
+Profit maximization vs. Wealth maximization is a prevalent but very crucial dilemma.
+Financial management has come a long way by shifting its focus from a traditional approach to a modern approach.
+The modern approach focuses on the maximization of wealth rather than profit.
+This gives a longer-term horizon for assessment, making way for sustainable performance by businesses.
 Let us see more about Profit vs. Wealth Maximization.

-A myopic person or business is mostly concerned about short term benefits.
-A short term horizon can fulfill objective of earning profit but may not help in creating wealth.
-It is because wealth creation needs a longer term horizon Therefore, financial management emphasizes on wealth maximization rather than profit maximization.
-For a business, it is not necessary that profit should be the sole objective; it may concentrate on various other aspects like increasing sales, capturing more market share etc, which will take care of profitability.
+A myopic person or business is mainly concerned about short-term benefits.
+A short-term horizon can fulfill the objective of earning profit but may not help create wealth.
+It is because wealth creation needs a longer-term horizon.
+Therefore, financial management emphasizes wealth maximization rather than profit maximization.
+For a business, it is not necessary that profit should be the sole objective; it may concentrate on various other aspects like increasing sales, capturing more market share, etc., which will take care of profitability.
 So, we can say that profit maximization is a subset of wealth.
 Being a subset, it will facilitate wealth creation.

 Managers are now giving priority to value creation.
-They have now shifted from traditional to modern approach of financial management that focuses on wealth maximization.
+They have now shifted from the traditional to the modern approach of financial management that focuses on wealth maximization.

-This leads to better and true evaluation of the business.
-For e.g., under wealth maximization, cash flows are more important than profitability.
-As we know, profit is a relative term, it can be a figure in some currency, a percentage etc. For e.g. we cannot judge a profit of say $10,000 as good or bad for a business, till we compare it with investment, sales etc. Similarly, duration of earning the profit is also important i.e. whether it is earned in short term or long term.
+This leads to a better and proper evaluation of the business.
+E.g., under wealth maximization, cash flows are more important than profitability.
+As we know, profit is a relative term, and it can be a figure in some currency, a percentage, etc. E.g., we cannot judge a profit of say $10,000 as good or bad for a business till we compare it with investment, sales, etc. Similarly, the profit’s duration is also essential, i.e., whether it is earned in the short term or long term.

-The primary emphasis is on cash flows rather than profit.
-So, to evaluate various alternatives for decision making, cash flows are taken into consideration.
-For e.g. to measure the worth of a project, criteria like: “present value of its cash inflow – present value of cash outflows” (net present value) is taken.
+The primary emphasis is on cash flows rather than profit in wealth maximization.
+So, to evaluate various alternatives for decision-making, cash flows are considered.
+E.g., to measure the worth of a project, criteria like “present value of its cash inflow – the present value of cash outflows” (net present value) are into consideration.
 This approach considers cash flows rather than profits into consideration.
-It also use discounting technique to find out the worth of a project.
-Thus, maximization of wealth approach believes that money has time value.
+It also uses discounting technique to find out the worth of a project.
+Thus, the maximization of wealth approach believes that money has a time value.

-An obvious question that arises at this point is that how can we measure wealth.
-Well, a basic principle is that ultimately wealth maximization should be discovered in increased net worth or value of business.
-So, to measure the same, value of business is a function of two factors.
+An obvious question that arises at this point is how we can measure wealth.
+Well, a basic principle is that ultimately wealth maximization should be discovered in increased net worth or value of the business.
+So, to measure the same, the value of a business is a function of two factors.
 These are earnings per share and capitalization rate.
-And it can be measured by adopting following relation:
+And it can be measured by adopting the following relation:

-At times, wealth maximization may create conflict, known as agency problem.
-This describes conflict between the owners and managers of firm.
-Owners appoints managers as their agents to act on behalf of them.
-A strategic investor or the owner of the firm would be majorly concerned about the longer term performance of the business; that can lead to maximization of shareholder’s wealth.
-Whereas, a manager might focus on taking such decisions that can bring quick result, so that he/she can get credit for good performance.
-However, in course of fulfilling the same, a manager might opt for risky decisions which can put the owner’s objectives at stake.
+At times, wealth maximization may create conflict, known as the agency problem.
+This describes the conflict between the owners and managers of the firm.
+Owners appoint managers as their agents to act on their behalf of them.
+A strategic investor or the owner of the firm would be majorly concerned about the longer-term performance of the business; which can lead to the maximization of shareholder’s wealth.
+At the same time, a manager might focus on making such decisions that can bring a quick result so that they can get credit for good performance.
+However, in fulfilling the same, a manager might opt for risky decisions that can put the owner’s objectives at stake.

-Hence, a manager should align his/her objective to broad objective of organization and achieve a trade-off between risk and return while making a decision; keeping in mind the ultimate goal of financial management i.e. to maximize the wealth of its current shareholders.
+Hence, a manager should align their objective to the broad aim of the organization and achieve a trade-off between risk and return while making a decision, keeping in mind the ultimate goal of financial management, i.e., to maximize the wealth of its current shareholders.